ungentilgarcon/RPi-Jukebox-RFID/README.md

 [![Gitter chat](https://badges.gitter.im/phoniebox/gitter.png)](https://gitter.im/phoniebox)

+#THIS IS  A PHONIEBOX IMPLEMENTATION TO RUN  FILES IN FOLDERS.

+EACH FOLDER EQUALS A LANGUAGE

+SAME SET OF FILES IN DIFFERENT LANGUAGES EXIST IN EACH FOLDER ,

+SELECTION IS DONE VIA ASSOCIATION OF A LANGUAGE CARD AND A SENTENCE CARD

+MODS ARE DONE ONLY TO THE PHP  CARD FILES AND THE PYTHON PLAYER FILE?
+REST OF THE PROJECT AIMS AT BEING COMPATIBLE WITH THE EVOLUTIONS OF RPi-JUKEBOX FOR BETTER MAINTANABILITY"

+<3 <3 <3

 # Phoniebox: the RPi-Jukebox-RFID

 A contactless jukebox for the Raspberry Pi, playing audio files, playlists, podcasts, web streams and spotify triggered by RFID cards.
 All plug and play via USB, no soldering iron needed.
 Update: if you must, it now also features a howto for adding GPIO buttons controls.